 Nick: Yeah, my family is, I think, very typical of what we see in Christian homes.
 When we do events around the country with Pure Desire, we’ll routinely ask, you know, “How many of you grew up in a home that discussed sexual things or sexuality in an open and honest way?”
 And routinely, only 2 to 3 percent of the audience will raise their hands.

-So the vast majority of us are growing up in very spiritual, godly homes that have disconnected from our sexuality and don’t know how to handle it.
-And so I learned at a very young age that anything sexual was secretive.
-And because of that, it felt shameful, that there was this sense the church taught me, um, sex is only for marriage, and anything outside of that is wrong.
+So, the vast majority of us are growing up in very spiritual, godly homes that have disconnected from our sexuality and don’t know how to handle it.
+And so, I learned at a very young age that anything sexual was secretive.
+And because of that, it felt shameful.
+That there was this sense the church taught me, um, sex is only for marriage, and anything outside of that is wrong.
 And I knew that message clearly.
-But when things started to enter into my life that were of a sexual nature, you know, being at friend’s house and being shown things or on a bus at, you know, sporting trips, that sort of thing, your immediate reaction is, “Well, this isn’t something safe to share with my parents.
-I need to figure it out alone.”
-And so I just entered into that struggle of never wanting to do it.
+But when things started to enter into my life that were of a sexual nature, you know, being at a friend’s house and being shown things or on a bus at, you know, sporting trips, that sort of thing, your immediate reaction is, well, this isn’t something safe to share with my parents.
+I need to figure it out alone.
+And so, I just entered into that struggle of never wanting to do it.
 You know, I didn’t ever live a double life – right? – of the secret stash that I was just trying to keep from people.

 Jim: That’s amazing.

-Jim: Right.
-You know, that applies across the culture.
+Jim: You know, that applies across the culture.
 The least common denominator seems to be what human beings are aiming for, rather than something beautiful, something grand.
-And it’s so unfortunate because that is God’s plan.
+And it’s so unfortunate because that is God’s plan …

-…You’ve sitting patiently there listening to this.
-But um, you guys met.
+Jim: …Michelle, I want to get you in here.
+I know (Laughter) you’ve sitting patiently there listening to this.
+But um… You guys met.
 Um, you have this background, Nick, that you’ve been struggling, probably for a few years, with this.
 What age did you meet and start dating?

 Michelle: We met in college.